Literacy Grants for Nonprofits

 Despite steady improvement in overall health outcomes over the past decade, many under-resourced communities continue to experience substantial health disparities.

-- Increased access to health care
+- Increased access to health care.

-- Increased access to primary care
+- Increased access to primary care.

-The Cigna Foundation recognizes that this is a broad topic, therefore grants should address at least one if not more than one of the following programmatic areas, specifically in ethnic minority and underserved populations:
+The Cigna Group Foundation recognizes that this is a broad topic, therefore grants should address at least one if not more than one of the following programmatic areas, specifically in ethnic minority and underserved populations:

 - Suitable care that provides access to mental health services and addresses depression, stress, anxiety, and promotes resiliency and mental well-being.